 Your religious employer may be able to sponsor you for a green card under the Special Immigrant Religious Worker Category.
 This type of employment-based green card application requires the religious organization to sponsor you.
 The organization will need to show that they are a recognized non-profit or otherwise eligible.
 They will also have to show how they will compensate you for the full-time religious position they are offering you.
 Importantly, you will have to show that you have been continuously doing qualifying religious work for the two years immediately preceding your application.
 Because of this requirement, it is very common for people to first obtain their temporary R visa and after two years of religious work in the R status, to work with their employer to apply for a Special Immigrant Religious Worker green card.

 While R-1 visas are for foreign nationals who are coming to the United States to work for a religious organization, R-1 visa applicants do have means to bring their spouse or unmarried children if the R-1 visa applicant’s children are 21 years old or younger.

 R-1 visa holders’ spouse or children can apply for R-2 visa status.
 R-2 visa holders are not allowed to work within the United States.

 Get Guidance With R Visas from an Experienced Immigration Attorney

-Janet Moon, Esq. is experienced with helping people acquire work visas and green cards, including applying for R-1 visas and R-2 visas and green cards for religious workers.
+We are experienced in helping people acquire work visas and green cards, including applying for R-1 visas and R-2 visas and green cards for religious workers.
 If you or your loved one need guidance with the R visa process, schedule a case consultation today.